Laragear/Fingerprint/README.md

 ## How does this work?

-This basically creates non-cryptographic fingerprint hashes of strings, `Stringable` instance, resources, or any object in a memory-efficient way.
+This utility creates non-cryptographic fingerprint hashes of strings, `Stringable` instance, resources, or any object in a memory-efficient way.
 It leverages the power of [`hash_init()`](https://www.php.net/manual/function.hash-init.php) and `json_encode` to hash anything, including Eloquent Models or Collections, and uses the fastest hash algorithm around, [`xxHash`](https://xxhash.com/).

 ## Usage